TannerBarcelos/StatCast/README.md

 # StatCast

-> Note that this application is under development.
-This README is proposing a lot more than what is currently completed.
+> Note that this application is under development and planning.
+This README is proposing a lot more than what is currently complete and is more of an outline.
 > A checklist of tasks will be added here soon to outline work being done

 #### About the Project